-The storing and processing of personal information is governed by the Data Protection Act 1998.
+The storing and processing of personal information is governed by the General Data Protection Regulations UK (GDPR) and Data Protection Act 2018.
 Employers should provide clear advice to staff about their responsibilities under this legislation so that, when considering sharing confidential information, those principles should apply.

-Staff may have access to confidential information about pupils and their families which must be kept confidential at all times and only shared when legally permissible to do so and in the interest of the child.
+Staff may have access to special category personal data about pupils and their families which must be kept confidential at all times and only shared when legally permissible to do so and in the interest of the child.
 Records should only be shared with those who have a legitimate professional need to see them.

 Staff should never use confidential or personal information about a pupil or her/his family for their own, or others advantage (including that of partners, friends, relatives or other organisations).
 Information must never be used to intimidate, humiliate, or embarrass the child.
-Confidential information should never be used casually in conversation or shared with any person other than on a need-to-know basis.
-In circumstances where the pupil's identity does not need to be disclosed the information should be used anonymously.
+Confidential information should never be used coerce or undermine pupils use their status and standing to form or promote relationships with pupils which are of a sexual nature, or which may become so